One day my mom and I were having brunch in LA.

 And that’s when the concept for our company began—to take old vintage furniture, clothes, and knick-knacks, and repurpose them so they can last another 100 years.

 We're an all-female founded startup, and we curate the best-of-the-best vintage things we can find and bring it to you.
-Being vintage didn’t always use be cool.
-But now with global warming, it pays to be vintage: not only in your wallet, but it also helps out Mother Nature.
-Buying vintage really shows you care about the state of our planet and the stories of our past.
+Being vintage didn’t always use be cool, but we're sure glad it is now.
+And, it pays to be vintage, not only in your wallet, but it also helps out Mother Nature, buying vintage really shows you care about the state of our planet and the stories of our past.

 So, what's our purpose?